not-kennethreitz/flango/README.md

 An utterly fantastic project starter template for Django 1.10, using Flask as a frontend.

+## How it works

+- `frontend.py` contains your Flask application, which is used for your frontend.
+- The django applicaiton is routed to `/admin`.

 ## Features

 - Flask for the frontend, using the Django ORM.